-What better way to discover Cahors than by taking to the skies?
+What better way to discover Cahors what about gaining height?
 The point of view of Mont St-Cyr allows you to take in the Cadurcian city nestled in its meander of the Lot at a single glance.
 Go in the morning, that's when the light is the most beautiful.
 The belvedere is fitted out and will allow you to get as close as possible to the viewpoint.

 Then go to the heart of town.
 You can park easily in the many PMR surface spaces (free) or in the amphitheater car park (paying) ideally located, right next to the Tourist Office.
 Another possibility, the free shuttles from the relay car parks.

 Cahors is renowned as a magnificent and well-preserved medieval city.
-Come and see us at the Tourist Office, we will give you a tour plan of Cahors, but also of its Secret Gardens!
+Come and see us at the Tourist Office, we will give you a visit map of Cahors, but also its Secret Gardens!
 Indeed, during your walk, you will be able to admire medieval houses, small streets with such a special atmosphere, all punctuated by gardens which will reveal the secrets of the city's history.
 Smell, touch, breathe, the gardens are there for that!

 One of the jewels of our city is of course the cathedral which, like the Valentré bridge, is listed as a UNESCO World Heritage Site as part of the pilgrimage route to Compostela.
 The entrance is via rue Clément Marot.

 The highlight of your discovery will of course be the Valentré bridge.
 The walk along the Lot on the Alleys of Sighs allows you to have the necessary perspective to appreciate this majestic monument.
 It is perfectly practicable and secure.
 The closer you get to it, the more you will appreciate it...
 Do not hesitate to take the small path that passes under the first tower!
 Access to the bridge is made more complicated by the pebbles that cover the ground.
 Accessibility work is planned for spring 2022.